Kolkir/mlcpp/polynomial_regression_gpu/README.md

 		  MSHADOW_XINLINE static float Map(float x) { return sqrt(x); }
 		};
 		```
-	5.  ``ms::expr::ReduceTo1DExp`` function for reduction to 1 dimension tensor, it can take as template parameter one of several predefined operations like ``minimum and maximum``, and as second parameter it takes scale factor (in out case 1), the first parameter is a tensor for reduction.
+	4.  ``ms::expr::ReduceTo1DExp`` function for reduction to 1 dimension tensor, it can take as template parameter one of several predefined operations like ``minimum and maximum``, and as second parameter it takes scale factor (in out case 1), the first parameter is a tensor for reduction.
+	5. Also I sca

 3. **Generating additional polynomial components**